Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

 [    0.495759] pci 0000:01:00.0: [dabc:1017] type 00 class 0x020000
 ```

-Firstly the PCIe subsystem is logging at `0000:00:00.0` it has discovered a Broadcome ( vendor id `14e4` ) BCM2712 PCIe Bridge ( device id `0x2712` ).
+Firstly the PCIe subsystem is logging at `0000:00:00.0` it has discovered a Broadcom ( vendor id `14e4` ) BCM2712 PCIe Bridge ( device id `0x2712` ).
-As the name suggests and the type of `01` confirms this is a bridge, the class of `0x0604xx` tells us exactly what it bridges too.
+As the name suggests and the type of `01` confirms this is a bridge, the class of `0x0604xx` tells us exactly what it bridges to.
-There it is a PCI-to-PCI bridge, meaning that more devices can be connected downstream of it, as such, the search continues.
+Here it is a PCI-to-PCI bridge, meaning that more devices can be connected downstream of it, as such, the search continues.

-The subsystem then discoveres a second device at `0000:01:00.0`, this is an endpoint device as indicated by it's type of `00`
+The subsystem then discovers a second device at `0000:01:00.0`, this is an endpoint device as indicated by its type of `00`
-and it's class of `0x02000` tells us this is ethernet networking equipement.
+and its class of `0x02000` tells us this is ethernet networking equipment.
 Our next hint is the `dabc` doesn't correspond to a known vendor id.
 When designing a PCIe interface in hardware these
-are parameters we can be set.
-Additoinally, amoung the different ways linux uses to identify which driver to load for a PCIe device
+are parameters we can set.
+Additionally, among the different ways Linux uses to identify which driver to load for a PCIe device
 the vendor id and device id can be used.
-Supposing we are implemnting custom logic, in order to prevent any bug where the wrong driver
+Supposing we are implementing custom logic, in order to prevent any bug where the wrong driver
-could be loaded, it is best to use a seperate vendor id.
+could be loaded, it is best to use a separate vendor id.
 This also helps identify your custom accelerator at a glance.

-As such, it is not suprising to see an unknown vendor id appear for
+As such, it is not surprising to see an unknown vendor id appear for
-an FPGA, this with the class as an ethernet networking device give us strong indication this is out board.
+an FPGA, this with the class as an ethernet networking device give us strong indication this is our board.

 ### Full PCIe device status

-The dmesg logs gave us a good overview of the situation but of additional details we can turn to `lspci`.
+The dmesg logs gave us a good overview of the situation but for additional details we can turn to `lspci`.
 The most verbose output gives us a full overview of the devices capabilities and current configuration.

 Broadcom bridge: